narmadha2006/Advanced-C-Lab-Manual/module 12.md

-EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
+EXP NO 26 PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
 Aim:
 To write a C program to display stack elements using linked list.